amazon-archives/cloudformation-validation-pipeline/README.md

 cfn-validation-pipeline-deploy my-cfn-pipeline-bucket
 ```

-***Note:*** this commmand has several configurable options, to view help for the deployment tools run the command with the --help argument
+***Note:*** this command has several configurable options, to view help for the deployment tools run the command with the --help argument

 Now you can launch stacks from the cloudformation console using the s3 location for the desired cloudformation template in the output of the previous command.